Linden, North Carolina

 Linden is a town in Cumberland County, North Carolina, United States.
-The population was 130 at the 2010 census, the mayor is Frances Collier.
+The population was 130 at the 2010 census, and the mayor was Frances Collier.

 History

 Ellerslie, Ivy Burne, and the Dr. Wayman C. Melvin House are listed on the National Register of Historic Places.
 In 2020, a neo-pagan religion known as the Asatru Folk Assembly (AFA) purchased a former church in Linden to use as a Viking neo-pagan temple serving AFA members in the Southeastern United States.
 The temple is dedicated to the Viking god Thor and is called "Thorshof" which means "Thor's temple" in Old Norse, the language of the Vikings.